repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/setup.rst

     .Bootstrap status:  SUCCESS
     Bootstrap completed using `ceremony-payload.json`. 🔐 🎉

-Alternatively, you can use curl to send the payload to the RSTUF API.
+Alternatively, you can use the refactored `rstuf admin` and use curl to send the payload to the RSTUF API.

 .. code::